xenanetworks/open-automation-utilities/docs/source/introduction.rst

 Introduction
 ============

+XOA Utils runs as a SSH service and provides users with a clientless user interface to do interactive testing (e.g. ANLT testing) with no dependency on platforms.
+It provides a set of CLI commands to manage and configure test ports, collect statistics, and save logs.

-The CLI commands of XOA Util are categorized into the following families:
+The CLI commands of XOA Utils are categorized into the following families:

 * Auto-Negotiation and Link Training